Jordan094/Sunderland-Supporters-Quiz/README.md

 ## Frequent User Goals

 * View the Highscores and see how they rank against other players
+* Be able to share the website with friends who might like to play.
 * Be able to contact the owner if needed or access social media pages from the footer.

 ## Features To Be Included